 How you take and use your notes can make a difference in your success at Penn State World Campus.
-Use these note taking strategies to take clear notes, remember key course materials, and review your notes often.
+Use these note-taking strategies to take clear notes and remember key course materials.
+Review your notes often.

 Why take notes?

 Your online courses provide you with many opportunities to take notes.
 Sometimes, you'll read or listen to lectures online.
 Other times you may be reading textbooks.
 Strong note-taking strategies can help you effectively retain the information that you receive and make it easier to locate that material when you come back to it.

 Should I write or type notes?

 Do you prefer to take notes on your laptop or handwrite them?
 This can be an important choice.
 Studies show that handwriting notes can help you retain the information in more depth, but a note-taking tool such as OneNote (available in Office 365) is searchable and a good way to organize notes for many classes.